How to buy Chase Mining Corporation (CML) shares

 Chase Mining Corporation share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Chase Mining Corporation's is 1.7223.
-This would suggest that Chase Mining Corporation's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Chase Mining Corporation's is 1.0677.
+This would suggest that Chase Mining Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Chase Mining Corporation overview

 Chase Mining Corporation Limited engages in the exploration and development of mineral properties in Australia and Canada.
 It explores for topaz, tungsten, nickel, copper, cobalt, gold, and platinum group elements.
-The company holds interest in the Torrington project covering an area of approximately 51 square kilometers located in north-eastern New South Wales.
-It also holds interests in the Zeus's Alotta, Delphi, Patry, Zullo, Lorraine, Blondeau, the Midrim, Lac Croche, LaForce, and Lac Kelly deposits in Canada.
+The company holds a 100% interest in the Torrington Topaz and Tungsten project located in the northern New South Wales.
+It also holds interests in the Alotta project and Lorraine mine gold project in Canada.
 The company was formerly known as TopTung Limited and changed its name to Chase Mining Corporation Limited in January 2019.
 Chase Mining Corporation Limited was incorporated in 2006 and is based in Brisbane, Australia.

 Frequently asked questions